 The Unit Pricing Code is a mandatory industry code under the Competition and Consumer Act 2010.
+It applies to:

-A grocery retailer with more than 1000 square metres of floor space and who sells the minimum range of food-based grocery items
+- grocery retailers with more than 1000 squares metres of floor space who sell the minimum range of food-based grocery items

-The Code also applies to online retailers who sell the minimum range of food-based grocery items.
+- online retailers who sell the minimum range of food-based grocery items.

-A grocery retailer who is subject to the Code must display a unit price for all grocery items - unless an item is exempt.
+A retailer who is subject to the Code must display a unit price for all grocery items - unless the item is exempt.
 The unit price for a grocery item must be:

 - prominent – that is, it must stand out so that it is easily seen